2. The route

 The ford of the Abetzbach stream

-The trail climbs further and passes a first change of slope at 2360m .
-Once past this change of slope you will be faced with a huge boulder: the trail goes around it on the left, after which the trail becomes uncertain again.
-Here you have to be careful, because you would be led to continue climbing: in fact the path continues on the left almost level, if you look carefully you will in fact see some yellow bolts not far away.
+The trail climbs again and passes a first change of slope at 2360m .
+Once past this change in slope you will be faced with a huge boulder: the trail goes around it on the left, after which the trail becomes uncertain again.
+Here you have to be careful, because you would be led to continue climbing: in fact the trail continues on the left almost level, if you look carefully you will in fact see some yellow bolts not far away.
 In the photo below, the arrow indicates the location of the vignette to be reached after passing the large boulder in the foreground on the left.

 The boulder to be bypassed on the left at 2360m